Admission to Program

 - A history of academic success.
 The graduate transcripts must demonstrate readiness to succeed in doctoral level coursework.

 - Resume.
 Candidates should submit a resume detailing their counseling-related training, work experiences, and scholarship.

 - Supportive references.
 Three individuals must complete and submit reference forms.
 At least one individual should be well acquainted with the candidate's academic potential.
 At least one person should be a supervisor or trainer who can discuss in detail the applicant's counseling skills.

 - Personal statement.
 Candidates must offer a personal statement of at least 2,000 words describing themselves and their specific interests in counseling.
-They are encouraged to go beyond the grades, honors, and work record that they have already provided on the application form.
+They are encouraged to go beyond the grades, honors, and work record that they have already provided on the resume.
 Instead, they are invited to share the personal qualities and life experiences that have contributed to their potential to become successful doctoral students in counseling.
 Finally, they should describe the professional goals and scholarly interests they plan to pursue by completing doctoral training.

 The application must be complete in order for a candidate to be considered for the program.
 The initial screening is based on a comprehensive and integrated review of all the material that applicants have submitted.
 Top applicants are invited to participate in an interview during the end of January or beginning of February.
 Please be prepared to reserve these dates in your schedule so that you can attend if invited.

 Background Checks: While we do not require background checks as part of our admissions process, it is imperative for prospective students to understand that clinical placement sites may require a background check.
 Depending on the information appearing on the criminal history record, it is possible that the student may not be able to participate in a clinical site practicum or internship, which could prevent progression in the program.
 Students are welcome to seek placement at alternative sites; however, it is possible that the program completion would be in jeopardy if all fieldwork cannot be completed.